ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### SoilPlasticity

 Type: *ansis:SoilPlasticity*.
 ANSIS Soil Plasticity.
-Undefined.
+The ability to change shape and retain the new shape after the stress is removed.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |